 For faculty and staff

 We appreciate the input we have received from students, families, faculty and staff so far and it continues to help shape planning efforts.
-Returning to campus will be in phases and the plans follow Centers for Disease Control and Prevention, state, city and VCU Health guidance.
+VCU's Return to Campus plan follows Centers for Disease Control and Prevention, Virginia Department of Health, city and VCU Health guidance.
 To be together means we are responsible together.

 When we return, things will look and feel different as we take necessary steps to protect the well-being of our community.
 Before returning, you will complete the employee training, and acknowledge successful training completion and personal compliance with safety protocols.
 Managers will complete an additional training.
 Employees will sign attestation indicating training completion and personal compliance with safety protocols.
 Managers will sign an additional attestation indicating training completion and compliance with safety protocols.

 Here is what is expected of you:

 - Monitor your health daily.
 Complete a daily health survey at dailyhealth.vcu.edu/ or click "WorkReady" in your VCUMobile app.
 Testing will occur according to protocols.

 - Wear a face covering or mask in common areas.
 Forgot your mask?
 Locations throughout campus will have disposable masks available.
 Please check this spreadsheet for locations and times.

 - Apply physical distance guidelines to all settings.